klsraj/sdp-android-development-pro/GroupProject/Design-Team/design-discussion.md

 - Data types added behind each attribute

 Cons
-- Don't necessarily need to show the operators that modify the attributes
+- Does not necessarily need to show the operators that modify the attributes, too much detail can clutter the design

 ## Design 3
 ![Design 1](./design3.png)